evertvandew/admingen/docs/using_admingen.md

 For now, `admingen` is used as a git submodule.
 The `src` directory should be put in the `PYTHONPATH`, and the tools are located in the `bin` directory.
 When mature, it can be installed as a regular Python module.

+## Deployment
+The easiest way to deploy an admingen application is to link using git remote.
+If doing that, the actual project and the admingen module need to have the remote added separately.